 We have several books available for purchase.
-If you are interested in one, just let your counsellor know or contact info@crcrevelstoke.com with your name and the title of the book you are interested in.
+If you are interested in purchasing one, just let your counsellor know or contact info@crcrevelstoke.com with your name and the title of the book you are interested in.

 The Relationship Cure